akashnag/ash/README.md

 #### Install the latest nightly release

+The nightly builds contains all the latest features of ash.
 Go to the **ash** [Website](https://akashnag.github.io/ash) and download the latest nightly release.
 Then extract the downloaded tar-ball into a folder and once inside that folder, open up your terminal from there and execute:

 ```bash
 $ sudo pip3 install .